anton15x/dropbox_ignore_service/README.md

 ```

 ## Installation
-You can download the application from the releases, it is a portable single file executable:
+You can download the application from the releases section, it is a portable single file executable:
 ```bash
 https://github.com/anton15x/dropbox_ignore_service/releases
 ```